orm011/mplan2vdl/README.md

 This generated code is meant to be read by a voodoo implementation, and was used to generate the Voodoo plans in http://www.vldb.org/pvldb/vol9/p1707-pirk.pdf for most tpc-H queries.

-## Building it:
+## Building it the first time:
-1) install the Stack package manager for your system (this is used to manage haskell dependencies) https://docs.haskellstack.org/en/stable/install_and_upgrade/ 1.1) run 'stack setup'
+1) install the Stack package manager for your system (this is used to manage haskell dependencies) https://docs.haskellstack.org/en/stable/install_and_upgrade/
+2) run 'stack setup'
-2) you can now build it with ./build.sh
+3) you can now use ./build.sh

 ## Running it:
 The main executable is linked to through ./mplan2vdl.
 You can use --help to see the options.